astronomer/airflow-guides/guides/airflow-snowflake.md

 ## DAG Authoring with the Astro SDK Python

-The Astro SDK Python is an open source DAG authoring tool maintained by Astronomer simplifies the data transformation process between different environments, such that you can focus solely on writing execution logic without worrying about Airflow orchestration logic.
+The Astro SDK Python is an open source DAG authoring tool maintained by Astronomer that simplifies the data transformation process between different environments, so you can focus solely on writing execution logic without worrying about Airflow orchestration logic.
 Details like creating dataframes, storing intermediate results, passing context and data between tasks, and creating Airflow task dependencies are all managed automatically.

 > **Note:** The Astro SDK is currently in a preview release state.
 It is not yet production-ready, and interfaces may change.
 We welcome users to try out the interface and [provide us with feedback](https://github.com/astronomer/astro-sdk).